Obituary of John Alfred Paul Di Scioscia

 We, John’s children, close this letter of love by extending an invitation to join us in honoring our hero.
 His viewing will be on Wednesday, January 29, 2020, from 4 to 7 PM at Walrath and Stewart Funeral Home, 51 Fremont Street, Gloversville, New York 12078.
 He will be laid to rest in a private service with full military honors.

-Arrangements are entrusted to Walrath & Stewart Funeral Home, Gloversville.To send flowers to the family of John Di Scioscia, please visit Tribute Store
+Arrangements are entrusted to Walrath & Stewart Funeral Home, Gloversville.To send flowers to the family or plant a tree in memory of John Di Scioscia, please visit Tribute Store